-Note: The Laboratory Course, PHYS 102A, must be taken concurrently with PHYS 102.
-The student must register for both the LECT/REC and the Lab Course.
+The laboratory component of the course is Phys 102A.
+The lab course must be taken concurrently unless you have previously taken and passed Phys 102A.
 The grading for the laboratory is separate from the course/recitation (Phys 102) and the grades are given by the laboratory instructors.
+Latest edition of Lab manual "Physics 102A Laboratory Manual" can be purchased from NJIT Bookstore.